NetworkGestalt/Gaza-Debris-Emissions/README.md

   [https://github.com/ao68/GlobalMLBuildingFootprintsTest](https://github.com/ao68/GlobalMLBuildingFootprintsTest)

-_Please see the [report](https://www.researchgate.net/publication/383876523_Estimating_Carbon_Emissions_from_Processing_Building_Debris_in_Gaza) for the full list of references.
-External datasets used are subject to their original licenses.
+_Please see the [report](https://www.researchgate.net/publication/383876523_Estimating_Carbon_Emissions_from_Processing_Building_Debris_in_Gaza) for the full list of references._

+_External datasets used are subject to their original licenses.
 Please refer to individual data sources for their specific terms of use._

+**Funding Statement:** This research was undertaken as part of the Military Climate Emissions Mapping project supported with an Impact Grant from the University of Edinburgh Business School.